jmce22/pands-project/README.md

 * count: The count for the group as a whole was 150 samples, while the count for each class was 50 samples.
 Each sample had 4 variables measured.

 * mean (average): For the group as a whole, sepal length has the highest average length (5.843 cm), followed by petal length (3.756 cm), then sepal width (3.05 cm), and finally petal width gave the lowest average length (1.2 cm). \
-This ranking held for each of the three Iris varieties of Setosa, Versicolor and Virginica, but it is interesting to see how much smaller the numbers are for Iris Setosa compared to the other two varieties.
+This ranking held for each of the three Iris varieties of setosa, versicolor and virginica, but it is interesting to see how much smaller the numbers are for Iris Setosa compared to the other two varieties.

 * standard deviation: This is a measure of the dispersion of the values of a given set a data.
 The value for standard deviation calculated by pandas is calculated using a population size of (N - 1) rather than (N), and this (N - 1) formula is suitable for the relatively small population sizes of 50 and 150 being analysed here.
 The Coefficient of Variation (CoV), which measures the extent of standard deviation of a sample relative to the mean of the sample, is useful to give a sense of how variable a given trait is.
 The CoV is calculated as (sd/ mean), and among the sample of 150 flowers, the figure for CoV for sepal length and sepal width are remarkable similar, at 0.141, which is a much lower measure of variability than the figures for petal length (0.469) and petal width (0.637).